Lower School (Grades Preschool – 4)

 Middle School (Grades 5-8)

-Gaston Day School evaluates curriculum and grade level performance through the yearly administration of the CTP-V. Each winter, students in grades 5 – 8 take the CTP-V, a standardized, nationally-normed instrument that measures quantitative reasoning, verbal reasoning, math achievement, and application skills.
-Percentile scores are shared with parents and provide important comparative information for curriculum planning and individual academic advising.
-Students are prepared for the CTP V through their normal courses of study that emphasize higher-order thinking skills.
-CTP-V test results have been found to be predictors of academic success and have a high correlation with SAT scores.
+At Gaston Day School, we assess curriculum and grade-level performance annually using the Comprehensive Testing Program administered by the Educational Records Bureau.
+During the winter, students in grades 5 through 8 participate in the CTP-ERB, a nationally normed standardized test measuring quantitative reasoning, verbal reasoning, math achievement, and written application skills.
+These percentile scores are shared with parents, offering essential insights for curriculum planning and personalized academic advising.
+Students are well-prepared for the CTP-ERB through their regular coursework, which emphasizes the development of higher-order thinking skills.
+Notably, CTP-ERB test results serve as reliable predictors of academic success and demonstrate a strong correlation with SAT scores.

 Volunteerism is an important component of the educational mission at Gaston Day School.
 Involvement in service activities enables students to learn about the needs of individuals and the community while instilling a sense of personal responsibility and commitment to others.
 Students participate in a variety of different service activities throughout the year.
-The President’s Service Award, signed by the President of the United States, recognizes Middle School students who have served 50 or more hours in a one-year period.
+The Spartan Strong Volunteer Service Award recognizes Middle School students who have served 50 or more hours in a one-year period.
 Awards are presented at the school’s awards ceremony each spring.

 Middle School Curriculum